jmratwork/techanalysissecmanage-crcz-lm5v1c/README.md

 - [Subcase 1c – Malware Simulation and CTI Integration](docs/subcase_1c_guide.md)
 Subcase 1c models a malware incident response exercise, adding a C2 server, a CTI component running MISP, and corresponding services for NG‑SIEM, BIPS, CICMS, and NG‑SOAR.
 The guide covers deployment, attack simulation, validation, and configuration of detection rules and playbooks.

+> **Note:** Subcase 1b penetration-testing materials have been archived under `legacy/` and are out of scope for current deployments.
+Refer to `legacy/README.md` for details.

 ## CRCZ/KYPO Training Packaging

 After adding or modifying sandbox definitions, you can validate and publish the training module using the `kypo` CLI: